zimolzak/sidm2022-notes/Readme.md

 differing dx, using Safer Dx instrument.
 Results, $N = 3551$ patients with e-trigger positive.
 800 reviewed, and 172 had dx error.
 Differences among non English preferred: older, race, ethnicity, ER rather than UC, medicaid.
-No diff in: acutity, or correct final dx on ED presentation note.
+No diff in: acuity, or correct final dx on ED presentation note.
 Higher age *was* assoc with dx error.
 More prior admissions, was assoc *fewer* errors.